gumeo/academic-kickstart/content/post/emplace-back.md

 Both of the methods in the title, along with `insert` and `emplace`, are ways to insert data into standard library containers. `emplace_back` is for adding a single element to the dynamic array `std::vector`.
 There is a somewhat subtle difference between the two:

-1. `push_back calls` the constructor of the data that you intend to push and then pushes it to the container.
+1. `push_back` calls the constructor of the data that you intend to push and then pushes it to the container.
 2. `emplace_back` "constructs in place", so one skips an extra move operation, potentially creating faster bytecode.
+This is done by forwarding the arguments to the container's template type constructor.

 One could naively choose the faster method.
 Why even offer a slower alternative?
 Searching for the problem online yields a lengthy discussion on the [issue (emplace_back vs push_back)](https://stackoverflow.com/questions/4303513/push-back-vs-emplace-back).
 In summary, the discussion leans towards choosing the more efficient `emplace_back` to insert data into your container, however the reason it is not completely clear.